top of page

 Opportunity:

-Add Analytics panels + Predictive.
-This transforms the system from reactive troubleshooting to proactive management.
+Add analytics and predictive panels to shift from reactive troubleshooting to proactive control

 Manages hundreds of devices across multiple clients.
 Performs installations, configuration, status checks, filtering, and remote troubleshooting.